In Short

-An ultimate holding company structure is a company that is formed with the specific purpose of acquiring and holding shares in other subsidiary companies.
-The holding company has control over these other subsidiaries.
-While the subsidiary companies are responsible for running day-to-day operations, the ultimate holding company manages the subsidiaries and holds all the assets.
+An ultimate holding company is a company that is formed with the specific purpose of acquiring and holding shares in other subsidiary companies.
+The holding company has control over these other subsidiaries, either directly or through intermediate holding companies.
+While the subsidiary companies are responsible for running day-to-day operations, the ultimate holding company exercises control over the corporate group as a whole and may hold some of the business’ assets.

 Subsidiary Companies